 1607 Hennepin Ave, Minneapolis / 612-238-1300

 After getting engaged and choosing a location/date the wedding dress is the next big-ticket item!
 Depending on how much time you have before your wedding this may be less important to you.
 We chose to get married just 4 months after we were engaged, haha.

 I was given the option of 4 or 5 gowns that the shop had in stock and I could have for my rapidly approaching wedding.
 Out of those gowns, there was only one I liked, but I knew it wasn’t the one.

 I was feeling defeated but then I heard another lady talking about how they could rush-ship this particular gown.
 YESSSS boo!
 As soon as I laid my eyes on it I knew it was perfect.
 It was exactly what I was looking for – classy, but simple.

 *cue dance party music*

 Thirty minutes after arriving at the shop I found my gown and was swiping my card.
 I did have to pay a rush shipping fee of SEVEN HUNDRED DOLLARS, (MMMMF I still cry a little), but knew I had to have the dress in time.
-Their cheaper but longer rush option was cutting it too close since I was going to need alterations.
+Their cheaper but the longer rush option was cutting it too close since I was going to need alterations.